robmwhittle/forked-bg-process/README.md

 # forked-bg-process
 Test out running a non blocked forked background process in Node

-Here an example route has been created /example.
-When the long task is run in forked mode the app continues to serve /example while outputting to the console.
+Here an example route has been created at /example.
+When the long task is run in forked mode, the app continues to serve /example while outputting the progress of the long task to the console.

 When not running in forked mode /example won't serve until the long task has finished.